Pamela Elrod Huffman

 Associate Professor of Music, Director of Choral Activities

 An accomplished vocalist, Huffman has appeared as a guest artist with numerous university, professional, community and church choirs throughout the country.
 From 1988 until 1999, she sang with the late Robert Shaw, performing and recording with the Robert Shaw Festival Singers, the Robert Shaw Choral Institutes, the Atlanta Symphony Orchestra Chorus and the Atlanta Symphony Chamber Chorus.
-Since 2003, she has been a member of the Grammy-nominated professional choral ensemble, Conspirare, under the direction of Craig Hella Johnson.
+Since 2003 she has been a member of the Grammy Award-winning professional choral ensemble, Conspirare, under the direction of Craig Hella Johnson.

-Huffman regularly serves as a choral clinician and adjudicator in Texas, as well as throughout the United States.
+Huffman regularly serves as a choral clinician and adjudicator in Texas and throughout the United States.
 In addition, she is a sought-after workshop clinician, particularly in the area of the choral techniques of Robert Shaw.
-Her article on Shaw’s warm-ups can be found on the Singer Network website, and an article on Shaw’s rehearsal techniques appears in the February 2013 issue of TMEA’s professional journal, Southwestern Musician.
+Her article on Shaw’s warm-ups can be found on the Singer Network website, and an article on Shaw’s rehearsal techniques appears in the February 2013 issue of TMEA’s (Texas Music Educators Association) professional journal, Southwestern Musician.

 Hull House Music School; Eleanor Smith (composer, music educator); Chicago choral music, 19th and early 20th centuries; Robert Shaw rehearsal techniques